1971Merlin/Ready-Z80/01-Z80_SIO/README.md

 ## Example Programs

 The sio_circular_buffer_echo.z80 program takes any serial input and echoes it back to the sender.
-This tests basic communication is working
+This tests basic communication is working.

 The sio_circular_buffer_example.z80 program demonstrates the circular buffer as follows:

-On the TEC's 7-seg disaplys, the first two digits display the current buffer size; the last two digits display the last value stored in the buffer.
+On the TEC's 7-seg displays, the first two digits display the current buffer size; the last two digits display the last value stored in the buffer.
 Input any serial data to see the buffer count increase & verify the data inputted.

 The middle two digits display the status: